Jarinex/Stolen-Land-Encounters/README.md

 -	Download and install Unity Mod Manager 0.13.0 or later
 -	Download the mod
 -	Build it using Visual Studio 2017 Community Edition and put files into a folder called TweakMod
+-	Download JMMT (which is included in releases and can also be found here: https://github.com/Jarinex/JMMTBeta)
 -	Run the game